minjo1234/TIL/3.Resource/VPC/Concept.md

 ---
 ### Segment (piece of cake)

-AWS has a region that
+AWS has a region that has a AZ(availability zone = Subnet) VPC has a